bricker/vivial/libs/eave-tracing-client-js/tests/integration/README.md

 Runs the cypress e2e tests located in the `cypress/e2e/` directory.
 Runs tests in headless mode.

 If running locally, recommended to run `npm run cy:open` to run tests in GUI.
+Seeing things occasionally helps.
+Cypress tests require the React app server to be actively running to run tests against.
+You can do this with `npm start`.

 ## Learn More